 Techstars Startup Weekend isn’t an elitist club.
 Our aim is to inspire anyone to take entrepreneurial action in their life.
 Blocking people from entry goes against our mission.
 That being said, we’ve developed some tricks to boost event quality while keeping the event open to the general public.
 Let us know if you have any concerns beforehand.

 No legal documentation or contracts of any kind are allowed to be signed at the event.

 Techstars Startup Weekend aims to deliver experiential education and inspiration.
 Legally binding documents are for after the event, and should be handled by the appropriate professionals.
-If this becomes an issue during your event, your Facilitator is trained to help attendees resolve the issue.
+If this becomes an issue during your event, your Facilitator is trained to help participants resolve these sorts of issues.

-You may not organize a ‘themed’ event without prior authorization from your Regional Manager.
+You may not organize a themed event without prior authorization from your Regional Manager or Customer Success Coordinator.

-We’ve tried a lot of different formulas and the weekend long formula doesn’t serve some industries very well, unless it is organized under specific guidelines.
-For all events, we want our Organizers to be setup for success.
-If we find your team is capable to host the event, we’ll allow it under some additional guidelines.
+We’ve tried a lot of different formulas and the weekend-long formula doesn’t serve some industries very well, unless it is organized under specific guidelines.
+For all events, we want our Organizers to be set up for success.
+If we find your team is capable of hosting the event, we’ll allow it with additional guidelines.